 So where do you begin?

 Frontcountry cabins are your typical holiday chalet-style.
 Simply drive your vehicle to the front door and use your cabin as a cozy basecamp for local area adventures.
 Frontcountry cabins offer a perfect balance of easy access, while also providing the feeling of being off the beaten path.
 These lodges are great for families, with many offering more space, access to a kitchenette, and plenty of adventures at your doorstep.

 Baker Creek Mountain Resort - 15 minutes from Lake Louise (or 45 minutes from Banff), Baker Creek Mountain Resort offers both single cabin and lodge suite accommodations with a Canadian bistro on-site.

 Castle Mountain Chalets - Located 25 minutes from Banff townsite, Castle Mountain Chalets offers one and two-bedroom cabins with wood-burning stoves.
 Located minutes away from famous Johnston Canyon.

 Storm Mountain Lodge - Located 30 minutes from Banff townsite on Hwy-93S, Storm Mountain Lodge offers historic log cabins, beautifully refurbished for today.
 Full-service restaurant located on-site.
 Please note, Storm Mountain Lodge will be closed from October 12, 2020 to April 30, 2021.

-Skoki Lodge - 11 km on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.
+Skoki Lodge (closed summer 2020) - 11 km on skis will bring you to historic Skoki Lodge, built in 1931 as a destination for backcountry skiers.

 Sundance Lodge - 10 km will bring you to the door of Sundance Lodge - Banff’s youngest backcountry Lodge.
 Enjoy fresh baked goods in the lodge with room for up to 34 guests.